Best TV series to watch on Netflix right now (October 2020)

 The slightly cheesy 1980s/90s US sitcom Full House didn’t seem as if it was crying out to be remade back in 2016, when this new version started – but it became a hit.
 If you’re not familiar with the original, Full House is about Danny Tanner, a recently widowed man trying to raise his three daughters, DJ, Stephanie and Michelle, in San Francisco, California.
 Because he has a hard time balancing work and raising his kids, he calls on his best friends Jesse Katsopolis and Joey Gladstone to help him out, and they move into his home, effectively making it a “full house”.

 Following on, Fuller House is about DJ Tanner-Fuller, Danny Tanner’s eldest daughter, recently widowed and trying to raise her three sons, Jackson, Max and Tommy, in San Francisco, California.
-Because she has a hard time balancing work and raising her kids, she calls on her sister Stephanie and her best friend Kimmy Gibbler to help her out, and they move into her home, effectively making it a “full(er) house”… (Danny, Jesse and Joey also stop by intermittently to help out.)
+Because she has a hard time balancing work and raising her kids, she calls on her sister Stephanie and her best friend Kimmy Gibbler to help her out, and they move into her home, effectively making it a “full(er) house”… (Danny, Jesse and Joey also s

-It offers a heartfelt but not entirely corny stories about parenting and family wrapped up in jokes viewers of all ages can enjoy.